sonnenkern/quip-export/README.md

 All referenced files and images in Quip document are saved in 'blobs' folder.
 Quip-Export allows optionally to export in a zip-file.

-Current version exports only Private and Shared Quip-folders.
 Slides are not supported (due to poor quality of generated PDFs).

 Sometimes the export process goes not smooth and fast enough due to Quip API rate limits (HTTP 503: Over Rate Limit).